Prospective PhD students and PostDoc researchers

 - Statistical applications

-(of the kind that require non-trivial modelling and can drive developments in methodology)
+(of the kind that require non-trivial modelling and can drive developments in methodology for the above topics and more generally)

 The above list is in no way exhaustive and you are very welcome to suggest your own projects and ideas.
 I suggest you also take a look below at what the current PhD students in my group are working on.